Simulation Control#

 • output control: control for the output of the simulation results.
 The available options are:

-• iteration: results will be outputted at constant iteration frequency
+• iteration: results will be outputted at constant iteration frequency.
+The time interval for this kind of output can also be specified.

 • output frequency: controls after which number of iterations the .pvd / .vtu results are written.
 This parameter is only used when set output control = iteration.